hieund20/pygame-dino-run/README.md

 <br/>
 <b>Axis in making game</b>
 Different from normal axis.
-Coordinate axis in making game is performed
+Coordinates in making game is performed in reverse

 <br/>
 <b>Project initialization</b>